-Members of Kokua are responsible to one another, the group as a whole, as well as to Leilani, as our Kahuna and High Priestess.
+Members of Kokua are responsible to one another, the group as a whole, as well as to Kahuna Leilani.

 An essential concept of Kokua is that by contributing our personal Mana and time, we are each Pale Keiki (midwife) to this process of creating, manifesting and maintaining our ongoing Aloha-Dianic spiritual community, Daughters of the Goddess.
 Pale means "protect or defend", and Keiki means "child".

 The various business and physical work required to build our Aloha-Dianic Temple and our community has been organized into various teams.
 Active participation on at least one team and attendance at Kokua meetings (one meeting per month), and participation at the open circles and other events are the expectations for each Kokua member.
 Being the lead of a team and/or participating on several teams is encouraged.